-Gerber Life has a strong reputation with many years of life insurance experience.
-They offer a very simple way to get life insurance, with many options that don’t require a medical exam and fast approval.
+Gerber Life has a strong reputation and many years of life insurance experience.
+They offer a very simple way to get life insurance, with many options that do not require a medical exam and fast approval.
 That makes their products appealing to many people.
 Their products, however, are lacking in a few areas.

 First of all, their popular Grow-Up and College plans are of dubious value, and there are other solutions that are both a better investment and a better use of your insurance dollar.
 Gerber’s plans do have their merits, but those merits struggle to balance the scales in terms of value.

-Overall, Gerber’s products are limited and don’t bring enough value to make them a top choice for life insurance.
+Overall, Gerber’s products are limited and do not bring enough value to make them a top choice for life insurance.
 Most life insurance customers will get more for their money and a bigger range of options elsewhere.

 For a list of companies that we recommend, visit our Best Insurance Companies page.